 2 – We will streamline this year’s grant cycle to get resources out the door quickly.
 This means that, starting this summer, grantee partners can rely on accelerated grant awards to aid their planning and sustainability.

 As a foundation, part of our equity journey has been to simplify our grant application process as much as possible; to increase transparency and to improve the ease of applying to help us all focus on what matters most –prioritizing the health and well-being of all residents in our region.
 We have taken strides towards this in our last two cycles, but we know this moment calls for us to do even more.

 Therefore, our 2020 grant cycle will be even more streamlined to help our partners reduce the time and energy spent on their grant applications.

-We will release more details on the 2020 grant cycle in the coming weeks.
+While we are not accepting new requests for this year’s grant cycle, we remain open to hearing from and meeting with community stakeholders and partners about important work that is being done in the region.
 It is uncertain when this pandemic will end, but our values and partners who are doing crucial work to advance health equity in our region will continue to guide every step we take to support them and our communities during this time.